PolicyMe content follows strict guidelines for editorial accuracy and integrity. Learn more about our editorial guidelines.

 Here's what you could expect to pay for life insurance, on average, based on data from 33 different Canadian life insurers:

 45 and under?
-Term life insurance rates are even more affordable.
+Term life insurance rates in Canada are even more affordable.
 Here are some sample rates for a 40 year old:

 PolicyMe only sells its own term life insurance, and we make it fast, affordable and reliable to get covered.
 Check your PolicyMe price below.